Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Data Description

 In this research, two different datasets are employed to train the network: 1) $1.4\ TB$ real-world collected Blue Heron (BH) longwave hyperspectral images, and 2) $196\ G$ MODerate spectral resolution TRANsmittance (MODTRAN) simulated data for 29 different materials (e.g., Aluminum, Grass, Cropland etc.) at different elevation angles and ranges.

 Simulated hyperspectral data are included in this study because at the time of the real world data collection, a precise characterization of the atmosphere, and even more so for each pixel, could not be completed.
-While downwelling and upwelling can be collected during field experiments, transmission is very complex and requires atmospheric soundings using balloons or lasers.
+While downwelling and upwelling can be collected during field experiments, transmission is highly complex and requires atmospheric soundings using balloons or lasers.
 The BH data only measured the total radiance received at the sensor and the geometric parameters for each pixel.
-This causes an ill-posed problem, meaning that it is not possible to easily predict each atmospheric component given only the observed at-sensor radiance collection geometry.
+Thus, solving more than one atmospheric components from only one observed at-sensor variable under different geometries is an ill-posed problem.
+The data-driven deep learning algorithms are extremely limited in this non-ideal operational use.
 A hybrid network structure is proposed to exploit the simulated data which have ground-truth atmospheric radiance measurements and target information.
 This allows the network to learn the missing information in the real-world collected data and can greatly improve the efficiency and lower the cost of the data collection and analysis process.